 Members of oneM2M keep technical specifications and open source aligned

 Despite not chartered to build open source, the role of open source in the ICT industry cannot be underestimated in helping market uptake and fostering a developer community.
-Members of oneM2M have driven open source implementations according to oneM2M specifications in several established open source initiatives such as OCEAN, Linux Foundation, Eclipse Foundation.
-In addition, ATIS and its members developed a lightweight oneM2M client targeted for device quick prototyping and deployments.
+Members of oneM2M have driven open source implementations according to oneM2M specifications in several established open source initiatives such as OCEAN, OM2M, IoTDM, Open MTC, etc. In addition, ATIS and its members developed a lightweight oneM2M client targeted for device quick prototyping and deployments.

 Value proposition of oneM2M